 “Exactly.
 Think of the odds you’ll get!”

-Get more Accidental Talmudist jokes like this in your inbox: sign up for our weekly newsletter.
+Get more Accidental Talmudist jokes right in your inbox! sign up for our weekly newsletter.